Battle of Baqubah: Background

-In mid-October 2006, al-Qaeda announced the creation of Islamic state of Iraq (ISI), replacing the Mujahideen Shura Council (MSC) and its al-Qaeda in Iraq (AQI).
+In mid-October 2006, the Mujahideen Shura Council announced the creation of Islamic State of Iraq (ISI), replacing the Mujahideen Shura Council (MSC) and its al-Qaeda in Iraq (AQI).

 In late 2006, al-Qaeda in Iraq forces began a quiet troop build-up in Baqubah, naming it the capital of their "Islamic State of Iraq".
 As a result of the Baghdad Security Plan, in early 2007 al-Qaeda in Iraq forces withdrew from Baghdad in large numbers and began furthering operations in Diyala province.
 Emma Sky describes it as, at that time, the most violent part of Iraq.
 The insurgents fortified the province with observation posts, fighting positions, mines, and booby-trapped houses, as well as establishing supply bases and training camps.
 The large majority of these forces were positioned in the city of Baqubah, which was of great importance to al-Qaeda forces, having been declared the Capital of the Islamic State of Iraq.
 Military Intelligence templated the al-Qaeda forces within the city at 2,500 fighters, and an additional 500 support forces.

 Timeline

 Battle for Baqubah II begins

 A tactic employed by the insurgents in Buhriz was hit-and-run attacks with RPGs.

 With the support of Apache gunships firing Hellfire missiles, U.S. forces were able to inflict between 40 and 50 insurgent casualties on 14 March.

 A decision was made on 15 March to consolidate the task force and begin clearance operations of the palm groves surrounding Buhriz.
 What followed was close quarters jungle warfare more reminiscent of Vietnam than Iraq.
 The insurgent forces used a hit and run strategy, employing snipers, mines, prepositioned ambush sites, and escape routes.
 Insurgent forces were also confirmed to have fired at least one SA-7 missile at an Apache attack Helicopter, resulting in a very near miss.
 After a fierce week-long battle, Buhriz was predominantly under the control of American forces.
 While insurgents were no longer able to operate openly in Buhriz, there were still a small number of hit and run attacks, to include the use of mines, small arms, and snipers in this neighborhood.
 One such sniper attack on 24 May 2007 resulted in the death of a soldier from Task Force Regulars.

-Over the next two months, a task force built around the 5-20 INF battalion which had expanded to include Bronco Troop 1-14 Cavalry and two companies (A and B) of the 1st battalion, 12th Cavalry, systematically cleared the eastern half of Baqubah, and some of its outlying villages in the toughest fighting the battalion experienced during its 15-month deployment.
+Over the next two months, a task force built around the 5-20 INF battalion which had expanded to include Alpha and Bronco Troop 1-14 Cavalry and two companies (A and B) of the 1st battalion, 12th Cavalry, systematically cleared the eastern half of Baqubah, and some of its outlying villages in the toughest fighting the battalion experienced during its 15-month deployment.